Home Breakfast Cranberry Orange Muffins (+ Easy Recipe)

 Ingredients

 • All-Purpose Flour – The base of the batter.
-I use all-purpose flour, but you can also try whole wheat for healthier muffins.
+You can also try whole wheat for healthier muffins.
 The measurement should be the same.

-• Granulated Sugar – For sweetness.
+• Granuluted Sugar – For sweetness.
 Regular, granulated sugar works.

-• Baking Powder – The leavening agent that will make the muffins rise and give them those adorable muffin tops.
+• Baking Powder – The leavening agent to make the muffins rise and give them those adorable muffin tops.

 • Salt – A bit of saltiness to counterbalance the sweetness.